Privacy

 What information do we collect when you visit our websites?

-The information provided is aggregated and IP addresses are masked so the information cannot be used to identify individuals.
+The information provided is aggregated and identifiers are masked so the information cannot be used to identify individuals.
 Our internet service providers may also make a record of your visit and log information for statistical purposes.
 This information is only analysed on a bulk basis for broad demographic content.
 Individual use is not analysed.
 We do not attempt to identify users or their browsing activities unless they choose to give us personal information while using our website.

 It is important to note that once you follow a link and leave our social media or website you are subject to the privacy and security policies of the website you are visiting.
 We do not have control over the privacy policies of other websites or social media pages.
 It is also important to note that we do not use your information for commercial marketing.